 Currently the board is comprised of Leland Smith, Tim Ellis and Daisy Frederick and, because Johnson has such big plans, it will require having a larger board.
 They have one two-hour meeting a month.
 Ideally they are looking for people with a background in education or science, as well as people who have board experience.

 Johnson said that she is working to develop interactive exhibits at the Elliot Street location below the Hotel Pharmacy.
-She has an overall theme of a space ship that she said will guide future development.

 In order for her vision to become reality it will require help from local community volunteers.
 Those volunteers would hopefully have skills that would help to provide programs in early literacy and "fun with math," according to Johnson.